Te Kete Ipurangi Navigation:

 An and open source content management system (CMS) that allows users to create blogs and websites.

-Google sites are part of the G Suite for Education.
+Google sites are part of Google Workspace for Education.
 When you create a new site, it’s automatically added to Drive.
 Sharing permissions can be restricted so the site is either public or accessible only to people you want to share it with.

 Spike@school